turt2live/ietf-mimi-matrix-message-format/draft-ralston-mimi-matrix-message-format.md

 [TODO: Link to draft-ralston-mimi-matrix-transport], defines a rich taxonomy of arbitrarily extensible payloads of information called "events" to carry information between machines and users, which may in turn be layered over end-to-end encryption.
-Matrix events have been designed for interoperability from the outset between heterogenous messaging platforms, and define a real-world highest-common denominator set of messages for interoperability,
+Matrix events have been designed for interoperability from the outset between heterogenous messaging platforms, and define a real-world highest-common denominator set of messages types,
 including:

  * Instant messages (plain & rich text)